 What does published research tell us?

-Bill Badger and Eric O’Hare of The University of Lankester researched the effect of weather on the behaviour of students at a secondary school in Cumbria in 1989.
+Bill Badger and Eric O’Hare of The University of Lancaster researched the effect of weather on the behaviour of students at a secondary school in Cumbria in 1989.
 They found that behaviour was affected by weather but by changes in the prevailing conditions, rather than the type of weather itself.
 You can read the abstract here.
 In a US preschool study in 1990, Eva Essa, Hilton & Murray found that stormy, unsettled weather caused children, especially girls, to interact more with other people than toys (abstract here and paper free if you sign up).
 A small lab-study by Delyukov and Didyk in 1999 showed that artificially produced pressure oscillations reduced attention.
-Lovely controlled conditions (abstract here) but a long way from Year 9 on a windy wet Wednesday lunchtime.
+This methodology created lovely controlled, replicable, conditions (abstract here) but was perhaps a long way from the conditions we experience teaching Year 9 on a windy wet Wednesday lunchtime.

 So, research suggests that changes in weather and atmospheric pressure do affect children (and adults), but there isn’t a clear link to increases in ‘wild’ behaviour at school.